In order to improve heart rate it is necessary to get the heart pumping which in turn will lead to better heart health.

 Resistance training involves the use of weights or any other mechanism which adds resistance.
 When muscles are met with resistance they require more oxygenated blood which in turn increases heart rate.

-At first you can use your own body as resistance, like in a push-up or squat position, but over time you can add additional weight.
-It’s advised that you should complete 8 to 12 repetitions of at least three sets.
+At first you can use your own body as resistance, like in a push-up or squat position, but

 You may not think that stretching can get the heart pumping, but it definitely can and is necessary for good heart health.
 Stretching increases flexibility and improves blood flow, so you don’t have to work as hard.
 You can boost your stretching by partaking in different styles of yoga.